 Time has passed since the last samurai surrendered and the prominence of Joge faded away with them.
 Nevertheless, when traveling through the elegant white walls of the town center we could see the remnants of the heydays.
 We could feel the town’s inhabitants’ strong pride in their cultural heritage.

-What will you found in this Japan Subscription box about Joge town?
+What will you found in our Travel to Joge box?

 We started our day in Joge early in the morning by visiting Ms Miyoko who makes the Tsuchinoko manju at Fugetsudo.
 We wanted to catch the making process of the local delicacy.
 Fugetsudo added a western twist to the traditional manju recipe.
 A buttery baked pie crust replaces the usual rice bun and a white bean paste surrounding a chestnut fills the bun where you’d usually find sweet Azuki red beans.
 We highly recommend a cup of dark roasted tea to pair with the manju.